-The goal of the 2020 Wildfire Threat Assessment (WTA) Process is to link the PSTA to updated fuel assessment so the PSTA will reflect a local wildfire threat.
+The goal of the mandatory 2020 Wildfire Threat Assessment (WTA) Process is to link the PSTA to updated fuel assessment so the PSTA will reflect a local wildfire threat.
 Consistency in the approach to updating the PSTA for a local wildfire threat is a fundamental outcome.
 The entire area of interest would have to be assessed and confirmed during the process.
-The subsequent local wildfire risk classification process builds from the local wildfire threat score to include additional fire behavior and values information gathered through the WTA process.
+The subsequent local wildfire risk classification process builds from the local wildfire threat score to include additional fire behaviour and values information gathered through the WTA process.

 The PSTA is a starting point meant to aid in the identification of areas requiring further review.
-Updating the PSTA to produce the local wildfire threat score is predominately linked to fuel type updating.
-The BCWS, through the development of the BCWS Fuel Type Mapping and Summary Document has developed a set of principles that are used to assign a fuel type to all polygons in B.C.
-Detailed information on the approach, assumptions and principles is provided in the BC Fuel Type Map Document.
+Updating the PSTA to produce the local wildfire threat score is predominantly linked to fuel type updating.
+The BCWS, through the development of the BCWS Fuel Type Mapping and Summary Document has developed a set of principles that are used to assign a fuel type to all polygons in BC.
+Detailed information on the approach, assumptions, and principles is provided in the BC Fuel Type Map Document.

-The use of and interpretation of this tool requires the expertise of a forest professional with wildfire vegetation management within their scope of practice.
+The use and interpretation of this tool requires the expertise of a forest professional who has wildfire vegetation management within their scope of practice.
 This step depends on the presence, or amount of forested land, within the CWRP AOI.

-Currently, the PSTA information does not apply to non-provincial crown owned public and privately-owned land parcels.
+The PSTA provides threat information for the provincial crown land base.

 Provincial government policy requires that local governments and Indigenous communities obtain the written consent of landowners prior to undertaking wildfire risk or threat assessments on these parcels.

-To learn more about, or download the PSTA data, click here.
+To learn more about or download the PSTA data, click here.

-To learn more about, or download the provincial WUI Risk Class data, click here.
+To learn more about or download the provincial WUI Risk Class data, click here.